Dave-team/Knowledge-base/Career.md

 - Building initial relationships that help establish credibility
     - Meet with key stakeholders and take initiative here.
 Build relationships accross the entire organization
     - Discuss who you are, the value and goals you represent, your style and how you plan to conduct business.
+    - Prepare the agenda and get to know their objectives, processes and goals.
     - First impressions are important
     - Use an org chart to help familiraize with the company
 - Promote yourself.
 Have a goal in mind around how you'd like to be perceived.
 This includes having a pitch
 - When starting a new role, first understand why things are done a certain way.
-Only then consider whether the business would be positively impacted by a change
+Only then consider whether the business would be positively impacted by a change.
+Don’t come in and change things because you have seen something done a certain way in the past.
+Rather, learn about the current processes long enough to identify its pains and strengths.
+Then work with the team to evaluate whether change is required.
+This will massively increase credibility.
+Really stop and listen to what is happening and go on the learning curve as quickly as possible.
+Potentially make a learning plan for this.
+Ask ‘how did you get to this point’?
+Why are things done this way?
+Are these reasons still valid?
+Are things changing such that we might need to change to meet current requirements?
 - Get a good understanding of the most important metrics used in the business
 - Understand the roadmap
+- Become very familiar with the tools

 ## Pitch example
 Intro to company: